AshridgeTechnologies/elemento/stories/Backlog.md

 Tech debt
 ---------

+- Consider a better bundler - esbuild, rspack, Rome
+- Consider using decorators
 - Revisit user-private - using sub-collections in Firebase is non-portable
 - Flaky EditorRunner and AppMain tests
 - Refactor Editor etc so could swap in different Editor, outer component generates and previews